-There is no such thing as a one-size fits-all social media strategy and often, cross platform promotion is not the best approach.
-Nevertheless, creating a simple Instagram presence involving a dealership’s employees, can result in a surprising ROI.
+There is no such thing as a one-size-fits-all social media strategy and often, cross-platform promotion is not the best approach.
+Nevertheless, creating a simple Instagram presence involving a dealership’s employees can result in a surprising ROI.

 Let’s start from the beginning.
 As a dealership, the first step to take is to get employees actively involved.
 Help them become familiar with how the social media tool works, and the creative ways they can help the business increase awareness starting with their own communities.

 If some employees have not joined Instagram yet it is usually because they don’t have the time or they don’t know how to use it.
 Try to show them how easy and fun it is, rather than bore them with uninteresting reasons!
-Encourage any employees who are already Instagram savy to help get things started and, of course, get employees to follow the company page.
+Encourage any employees who are already Instagram savvy to help get things started and, of course, get employees to follow the company page.